EdixonAlberto/instagrapi/README.md

 2. If you don't have a session logged in start one
 3. Open development tools witch `Ctrl + Shift + I`
 4. Get to the `application` section and then to `Cookies` and select on the right hand side `sessionId`
-   - For chromium browsers: `application`
-   - For firefox browsers: `storage`

 Now you can use the library by instantiating an object and passing the `sessionId` as an argument